 States and localities expect, and need, these tax revenues.
 They expect taxes on time, in the accurate amount, accompanied by a properly filled-in tax return, and perhaps most importantly, they reserve the right to punish businesses that do not meet the aforementioned requirements.
 To that end, the states regularly pepper businesses with notices, requests for information, and less often, but perhaps more daunting, audits.
 Each of these tools inflicts a certain and distinct cost on your company.
 But even beyond the risk of adverse findings or assessments, honest evaluation of the economic and opportunity costs of regular sales tax compliance usually reveals a significant burden to businesses of all sizes.

-How the Regular Timely Compliance Burden Affects Your Business: Filing the accurate amount of sales and use tax due, on time, and accompanied by an accurate return are the nuts and bolts of any business’ sales and use tax compliance solution.
+How the regular timely sales tax compliance burdens affect your business: Filing the accurate amount of sales and use tax due, on time, and accompanied by an accurate return are the nuts and bolts of any business’ sales and use tax compliance solution.
 The time and resources required to accomplish the work “on the ground” to regularly comply with sales tax legal requirements are absorbed in your finance office’s overhead.
 The monthly or quarterly filing cycle crush may even require reallocating resources away from activities more closely associated with actual revenue collection and profits.

 However, the effect of regular timely filing may also be measured by headaches.
 Rule changes, e-file requirements, changes in forms, changes in filing frequency, or even monthly rate and boundary changes all present challenges on a regular basis.
 An otherwise minor mathematical error or a mislabeled address field can result in months of corrective actions to undo what has been wrought.
 Even staff turnover, or leave time, can result in a cascade of inaccurate or late filings.

 Put another way: Much of the hard work expended to calculate and collect sales tax is lost when the burden is not handled in a timely and accurate manner.